 How much house deposit would I need using the First Homes scheme?

 The 30%-50% discount will certainly make properties more affordable for future first-time buyers but a deposit will still be needed for the mortgage.

-In some cases, you may need as little as 5% of the property price for your deposit.
+In some cases, you may need as little as 5% of the of the discounted purchase price dependening on the property.
 However, this will depend on the mortgage lender and your personal circumstances, as you may be required to pay more.

 Other costs to consider when buying a property using the First Homes scheme

 Thanks to high property prices, buying a home is always quite costly.
 Not only do you need to pay for the mortgage but you need to budget for other costs too.
 These apply to all buyers, as well as those on the First Home scheme.

 These costs do add up so if you’re looking to get on the property ladder, you should start saving as soon as possible.

 Thankfully, you can save money with your mortgage by seeking the help of a mortgage broker who has access to the cheapest loan deals (get in touch with our team).

 If you meet the local eligibility criteria for one of the affordable homes within the First Home scheme, you will also benefit from the discounted price of the property.